trigaten/Learn_Prompting/docs/basics/more_on_prompting.md

 ---
-sidebar_position: 1
+sidebar_position: 10
 locale: en-us
 style: chicago
 ---

 # More on Prompting

-Prompts that we saw in the prior examples consisted solely of a question.
-However, prompts can be much more complex than this; they can include context, instructions, multiple questions-answer examples, and even other prompts (what!?).
+As noted on the previous page, prompts can have varying complexity.
+They can include context, instructions, multiple questions-answer examples, and even other prompts (what!?).

 Given the twitter sentiment analysis example, we could provide additional context, as well as examples of positive and negative tweets: